Take the Research Challenge

 Master Lab Program

 In winter term, selected students work on the research challenge autonomously under scientific guidance, network with livMatS researchers from different disciplines, and can take soft skills courses.
 Near the end of winter term, Master Lab students present on their respective research challenge and progress/results.
 In order to support this autonomous research, each Master Lab student will be awarded a research stipend.
 During the following summer term, all Master Lab students will be encouraged to attend select livMatS events and keep abreast on developments.

 - Introduction workshop on Designing a Research Plan (week prior to beginning of WiSe 20/21)

 - Monthly mentoring meetings with principal investigators to discuss research challenge

-- Monthly facilitated meetings of Master Lab students to discuss research and exchange ideas at an interdisciplinary level
+- Mid-term meeting of Master Lab students to discuss progress on research challenge and exchange ideas at an interdisciplinary level

 - Scientific writing and presentation training